wp-plugins/add-meta-tags/readme.txt

 Add-Meta-Tags supports advanced customization via the WordPress filter and action system.
 See the [list of available filter and action hooks](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Filter_and_Action_Hooks) offered by the plugin.

 Although this level of customization is mainly available for developers and power users, much sample code that *just works* can be found in the [forums](https://wordpress.org/support/plugin/add-meta-tags).

-The [Add-Meta-Tags Cookbook](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Add-Meta-Tags_Cookbook), a collection of code snippets, is also available (still work in progress -- needs much work).
+Moreover, the [Add-Meta-Tags Cookbook](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Add-Meta-Tags_Cookbook), which is a collection of code snippets that perform specific commonly needed customizations, is also available.
+(Note: still work in progress -- needs much work).

+= Migrate to Add-Meta-Tags =

+Migrating to Add-Meta-Tags from any other plugin is extremely easy.
+In fact, if the 3rd party plugin stores data in [Custom Fields](https://codex.wordpress.org/Custom_Fields) provided by WordPress, no migration process needs to be done.
+Add-Meta-Tags can read data from multiple external fields by adding a small snippet of PHP code in the `functions.php` file of your theme.

+So, if you decided to use Add-Meta-Tags as you main SEO plugin or if you just want to test how it would work with the data you have inserted in another plugin, please check the [Migrating to Add-Meta-Tags](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Migrate_to_Add-Meta-Tags) section of the Add-Meta-Tags Cookbook.

 = Key Notes about the Metadata Generators =